 The Fong Yang Art of healing uses a holistic approach to the treatment of disease bringing the body back into harmony with itself and the universe.
 Professor Yoland Lim successfully combines the ancient knowledge of his forefathers with western technology to offer the best of both worlds.
-Professor Yoland Lim came to Australia to practice the Fong yang Healing art and to integrate eastern wisdom and western medical principals in the early 1970s, after many years of practice as a "physician" with his father.
+Professor Yoland Lim came to Australia to practice the Fong Yang Healing Art and to integrate eastern wisdom and western medical principals in the early 1970s, after many years of practice as a "physician" with his father.

 He established a highly successful company, which developed, manufactured and marketed a wide range of herbal products.
 These were sold throughout Australia and exported to China, Taiwan, Singapore, and South East Asia until he sold it to a public listed company.
-Products on the market bearing his name HAVE NOTHING TO DO WITH HIM.
-His products are now ONLY available from his clinic.

 Traditionally, the FONG YANG healing art and medicine is taught and handed down from generation to generation.
 The basic training is firstly in Kung Fu consisting of: